-IB study methods and the content of Estonian national curriculum, used in conjunction, will provide very effective learning conditions for the development of the students.
+- IB study methods and the content of Estonian national curriculum, used in conjunction, will provide very effective learning conditions for the development of the students.

 - The school will incorporate all necessary procedures and indicators/target levels regarding planning, implementation, learning outcomes, and study analysis—resulting in an effective and high-quality education

 - Teaching is based on the best science-based and hands-on practices.

 - IST will conduct a satisfaction survey for all parties in the school community (students, parents, teachers) on a yearly basis.

-- The holistic approach of school organization at IST will enable all stakeholders to have a full overview of quality, trends, and progress.
+- The holistic approach of school organisation at IST will enable all stakeholders to have a full overview of quality, trends, and progress.
 Any client may independently compare our offerings with other schools.

 Who will teach?
 How much experience do they have?
 Can I entrust the care and education of my children to these teachers?

-- Each teacher has a recognized pedagogical qualification and prior pedagogical experience; prior work at an international school is ideal.
+- Each teacher has a recognised pedagogical qualification and prior pedagogical experience; prior work at an international school is ideal.

 - The personal qualities of every teacher have been previously explored in-depth.

 - IST is recruiting international personnel primarily to teach basic subjects (English, math, natural sciences).
 These teachers must be native English speakers or have the highest proficiency in English (level C2).

 - Teachers of other subjects are expected to speak English at level C1.